gre1wy/OAA/README.md

     - Searching for keywords within a distance: O(k1 * k2 + d), where k1 and k2 are the number of occurrences of the two keywords, and d is the number of documents containing both keywords within the specified distance.
 - **Printing the inverted index**: The time complexity is O(k * d), where k is the number of unique words in the index and d is the number of documents containing each word.

-## Future Improvements

-1. **Handling larger documents**: The current implementation assumes that documents can be entirely loaded into memory.
-For handling larger documents, the program could be modified to process the documents in smaller chunks or use external storage (e.g., files, databases) to store the inverted index.
-2. **Advanced search features**: The program could be extended to support more sophisticated search features, such as:
-    - Ranking and scoring of search results based on various factors (e.g., term frequency, inverse document frequency)
-    - Stemming and lemmatization to improve search accuracy
-    - Handling of synonyms and related terms
-3. **Improved user experience**: The program could be enhanced with a more user-friendly command-line interface, including features like autocompletion, command history, and better error reporting.
-4. **Persistence and concurrency**: The program could be extended to support persistent storage of the inverted index and collections, allowing for data to be retained between program runs.
-Additionally, mechanisms for handling concurrent access to the collections could be implemented.
-5. **Distributed and scalable architecture**: For larger-scale deployments, the program could be designed to run in a distributed environment, leveraging techniques like sharding, replication, and load balancing to improve scalability and fault tolerance.